Raden Patah

+He was succeeded by Adipati/Lord Pati Unus and Trenggana.

 Origin

 Raden Patah has many names, including Praba or Raden Bagus Kasan (Hasan), who has the Chinese name Jin Bun (靳文 (Jìn wén)).
 He is also called Senapati Jimbun or Panembahan Jimbun, has the title Sultan Syah Alam Akbar al-Fatah.
 According to Chinese chronicles from the Sam Poo Kong Temple in Semarang, he has a Chinese name, namely Jin Bun, without a surname in front of him, because only his mother is Chinese.
 Jin Bun means strong person.
 The name is synonymous with the Arabic name "Fatah" which means victory.

 Early life

-There are various versions about the origin of the founder of Kerajan Demak.
+There are various versions about the origin of the founder of Kerajaan Demak.